 As part of the due diligence searches, conveyancers must be able to trust that the data and supporting guidance provides the clearest possible picture of future flooding.
 This must be based on a close examination of the past extents and best available flood risk models, accounting for climate change allowances and how this could impact on communities.

 At Future Climate Info, we build all of this into our residential environmental reports and our commercial environmental reports so you don’t need to get a separate flood report.
-Not only that, but where a flood risk is identified, you and your client can then access our specialist flood risk services to more forensically identify if the risk could affect your client in years to come.
+Not only that, but where a flood risk is identified, you and your client can then access our FCI Flood Appraisal to more forensically identify if the risk could affect your client in years to come.

 For more information, contact us on 01732 755180 or email us at email@example.com